 The trail curves to the left and right through rhododendrons and ends at the base of the climb towards Surya top.
 The climb is short but steep, then flattens out to a descending trail to the Gidara Pass.
 Take the trail to Pichkaya and you will reach the campsite after a short while.

 If you choose to extend your trek, take the trail that leads to Gidara Bugyal in the opposite direction from the Pichkaya trail.

-The trail hops on to the ridge overlooking the Dodital valley.
+The trail hops onto the ridge overlooking the Dodital valley.
 From here, the trail descends on the ridge towards a shallow.
 From here, there are no fixed trails to Gidara, but numerous sheep trails descend to the valley floor.
-Follow these trail and you will find a perennial stream that cuts through the bottom of the valley from one end to the other.
+Follow these trails and you will find a perennial stream that cuts through the bottom of the valley from one end to the other.
 Here you have reached Siyaari, and you can set up camp anywhere near the stream.

-You can take short excursions to the various hill tops that surround the campsite.
-In the evening, the views are beautiful to gaze at the snow-peaked Himalayan range.
+You can take short excursions to the various hilltops that surround the campsite.
+In the evening, the views are beautiful to gaze at the snow-peaked Indian Himalayan range.
 In the morning, the sun rises from behind Mt.
 Srikanth and bathes the mountain ridges in a bright yellow glow.

 Whether coming from Siyaari to Pichkaya, the trail is descending and narrow, but easy even after days of trekking.
 The trails are well-marked and surrounded by thickets.
 Halfway towards Barsu, you will pass by adjoining settlements where you can explore and interact with locals.
 Upon arrival at Barsu, you have completed your trek through the Dayara Bugyal.